Suicide Prevention

 - Reckless behavior, acting anxious or agitated.

-- Sleeping problems. sleeping too little or too much.
+- Sleeping problems.
+Sleeping too little or too much.

-- Social withdrawal Decline in hygiene.
+- Social withdrawal and/or decline in hygiene.

 Online Suicide Warning Signals